 Charming, self-made security professional Rafe McTavish owes a debt of honor.
 Though estranged from his family for fourteen years, he must investigate his tycoon brother-in-law's purchase of a dilapidated deep-space mining station.
 At the station he meets the secretive Kama Bhatia, a computer hacker and corporate spy who will stop at nothing to rescue a secret document that could change the galaxy.
 Cut off, trapped amidst hostility and distrust, Rafe and Kama must nurture their fragile relationship and work together to unravel a web of fraud, deception, and murder before the tide of violence overtakes them.

 Calculated Risk is the first novel in the Rafe and Kama series, a thrilling blend of action, excitement, and mystery, set in a dystopian future where giant corporations rule the fate of the human race, and profit is all.
-Calculated Risk is available at Amazon, Barnes & Noble, and Smashwords.
+Calculated Risk is available at Amazon, Barnes & Noble, Kobo, iTunes, and Smashwords.
 The series continues in Hostile Takeover.

 Light bulbs talk to River Madden; God doesn't.
-When the homeless schizophrenic unintentionally fractures a dimensional barrier and accidentally steals a gym bag containing a million dollars, everyone from the multiverse police to the local crime boss—and an eight-foot tall demon—are after him.
+When the homeless schizophrenic unintentionally fractures a dimensional barrier and accidentally steals a gym bag containing a million dollars, everyone from the multiverse police to the local crime boss—and an eight-foot tall demon—is after him.
 Can he dodge them long enough to correct his mistakes and prevent the destruction of three separate dimensions?
 If he succeeds, will the light bulbs stop singing off-key?

 Puncher's Chance, co-written with James Grayson, was voted the 2nd best novella in the 2006 Analytical Laboratory Awards, held during the Nebula Awards weekend in Tempe, Arizona.
 It is an exciting and cautionary tale about the dangers—and necessities—of travelling to other worlds, and how extreme circumstances make cooperation possible between even the bitterest of adversaries.